 Close to Le Marais and adjoined to Île de la Cité via the Pont Saint Louis which lies to the Western end of the island and directly overlooks the Notre Dame.
 At sunset, this is one of the best places from which to capture photos of the magnificent ecclesiastical building, as well as enjoy quiet sunset strolls in the city.

-This Paris Island has some of the most bridges connecting it to the rest of Paris; there are no less than five connecting Île Saint-Louis to the Rive Gauche, the Rive Droite, and of course, Île de la Cité.
+This Paris Island has some of the most bridges connecting it to the rest of Paris; there are no fewer than five connecting Île Saint-Louis to the Rive Gauche, the Rive Droite, and of course, Île de la Cité.
 Some of the main highlights of Île Saint Louis include Berthillon ice cream (hands down the best ice cream to be found in the French capital) and the 17th-century built Eglise Saint-Louis-en-l’Île.

 If you’re looking for one of the best picnic spots in Paris, then you simply must head to the Quai aux Fleurs, which offers pretty as a postcard views of Notre Dame Cathedral (which is currently under reconstruction after a devastating fire in April 2019) and dreamy vistas of the Seine.